butla/PyDAS/README.md

 ## TODO (optional):
 1. Extract a general configuration parsing solution.
-1. Make it run on Travis.
-Add coverage report.
 1. Add Swagger to service.
 1. Service test should only call the service through a Bravado generated client.
 Maybe separate contract tests.
 1. Merge `simulate_falcon_request` from tests into Falcon.